 Introduction

 Brain network architecture is shaped dynamically through structural plasticity (Butz, Wörgötter, & van Ooyen, 2009).
 Structural plasticity encompasses a variety of mechanisms, all of which incorporate the functional connectivity between network components, i.e. their mutual statistical dependencies in neural activity (Avena-Koenigsberger, Misic, & Sporns, 2018; Rubinov, Sporns, van Leeuwen, & Breakspear, 2009).
-This common principle has become known as adaptive rewiring (Gong & van Leeuwen, 2003, 2004; Papadopoulos, Kim, Kurths, & Bassett, 2017).
+The role of functional connectivity in driving structural plasticity is a common principle that has become known as adaptive rewiring (Gong & van Leeuwen, 2003, 2004; Papadopoulos, Kim, Kurths, & Bassett, 2017).
 Adaptive rewiring implements the Hebbian principle of “what fires together, wires together” at the level of network dynamics.

-Adaptive rewiring can be modeled in abstract dynamical systems, in which the network components may represent units at the scale of single neurons (Bi & Poo, 2001) or neural masses (Breakspear, Terry, & Friston, 2003).
-In the latter case, the activity is described as a chaotic oscillator governed by the attractor in Figure S1A in the supplementary materials.
+Adaptive rewiring can be modeled in dynamical systems, in which the network components may represent units at the scale of single neurons (Bi & Poo, 2001) or neural masses (Breakspear, Terry, & Friston, 2003).
+In the latter case, the activity may be abstractly described, based on the a chaotic oscillator, for instance the one governed by the attractor in Figure S1A in the supplementary materials.
 Dimensional reduction via Poincaré section yields the relationship in Figure S1B that can approximately be described, minus the noise, by a logistic map Fig. S1C).
 Thus, the logistic map is the simplest possible abstract representation of neural mass activity.
 Logistic maps are known to exhibit universal dynamical properties (van Strien, 1987).

 The logistic map is of the form shown in Equation 1.